 - Requesting a Short Term Study visa letter

-All students will need a supporting letter from the Registry, either to submit with their visa application or to carry with them when travelling to the UK.
+All students will need a supporting letter from the Visa Team, either to submit with their visa application or to carry with them when travelling to the UK.

-Short Courses Students: Please write to the Short Courses Team at email@example.com to request your letter.
+Short Courses Students: Please write to the Visa Team at firstname.lastname@example.org to request your letter.

-Part-time MSc and Research Degree Students (New Students): Please write to the Admissions Team at firstname.lastname@example.org to request your letter.
+Part-time MSc and Research Degree Students (New Students): Please write to the Visa Team at email@example.com to request your letter.

 - Short term student conditions